Lina-Gerontogianni/VB-mixtures/README.md

 - initialisation of the variational algorithm
 - the main variational algorithm

-The discriminative accuraccy measure and the forward selection algorithm to compute it is also given for the Beta model.
-It can be modified accordingly for each model type.
+The discriminative accuracy function and the forward selection algorithm to compute the accuracy of the possible feature sets are also given for the Beta model.
+These functions can be modified accordingly for each model type by changing the likelihood.